keijayk/TechChallengeApp/solution/SOLUTION_SUMMARY.md

 ## Pre-requisites for the deployment solution.

+A system with the following installed:

 * Azure CLI (2.31.0)
 * Terraform (v1.1.0)
 * Git (2.25.1)
 * Docker (20.10.11)
+* Go (1.17.5)

 ## Required Changes

-The following fixes were required to automate the deployment of `TechChallengeApp`using Terraform on Azure Cloud Platform.
+The following fixes were required to automate the deployment of `TechChallengeApp` using Terraform on Azure Cloud Platform.

-1. Changes in Dockerfile
+1. Changes in [Dockerfile](Dockerfile) to deploy the frontend of the application as Azure app service.

-   To manually configure a custom port like 3000, Azure requires to use the EXPOSE instruction in the Dockerfile and the app setting, WEBSITES_PORT, with a port value to bind on the container [[11](https://docs.microsoft.com/en-us/azure/app-service/faq-app-service-linux#custom-containers)].
+   To manually configure a custom port like 3000, Azure app service requires one to use the EXPOSE instruction in the Dockerfile and `WEBSITES_PORT` in the app setting, with the port value to bind on the container [[11](https://docs.microsoft.com/en-us/azure/app-service/faq-app-service-linux#custom-containers)].

    Expose port: